Blink-Digital/adaccount-limit-updater/replit.md

 This is a full-stack web application built for managing Facebook ad accounts, specifically for viewing and updating spending caps.
 The application features a React frontend with shadcn/ui components and an Express.js backend that interfaces with the Facebook Graph API.

-**Current Status**: Fully functional interface with proper spend cap conversion handling.
-Users can fetch account details and update spend caps with correct dollar-to-API value conversion.
+**Current Status**: Ultra-fast interface optimized for speed and reliability.
+Users can quickly view all active ad accounts and reset spend caps as needed.
+No complex filtering - maximum performance.

 ## User Preferences